Break Free (song): Impact

 Due to its catchiness and lyricism, the song went on to become a gay anthem.

-In March 2022, "Break Free" has received attention in the Philippines during a campaign rally for presidential candidate, Vice President Leni Robredo and her running mate, Sen. Francis Pangilinan.
+In March 2022, "Break Free" has received attention in the Philippines during a campaign rally for presidential candidate, Vice President Leni Robredo and her running mate, Sen. Kiko Pangilinan.
 A video of the crowd singing "Break Free" went viral, catching the attention of Grande herself.
 Grande posted the video on Instagram, stating "I could not believe this was real.
 I love you more than words".
 An estimated 137,000 people attended the rally.

 Music video

 Grande is seen removing clothing while floating in zero gravity, paying homage to the opening scene of the 1968 sci-fi film Barbarella.

 The music video was filmed from June 10–12, 2014.
 It was directed by Chris Marrs Piliero.
 Having an intergalactic theme, Grande stated that the video was inspired by the 1968 sci-fi film Barbarella, the Star Wars series and space in general.
 The plot consists of Grande on a fictional planet renouncing her allegiance to an evil regime of extraterrestrials and freeing a group of prisoners from their cages.
-She subsequently attacks a giant robot using missiles, but the robot managed to release its hand to catch her, bringing her to the planet's overlord.
-Her character succeeds in defeating the villain, and the clip ends with Grande and the prisoners she rescued flying away in a spaceship, partying with the crew, as Beats by Dre products are visible in the scene.
+She subsequently attacks a giant robot using missiles, but the robot manages to release its hand to catch her, bringing her to the planet's overlord.
+She succeeds in defeating the villain, and the clip ends with Grande and the prisoners she rescued flying away in a spaceship, partying with the crew, as Beats by Dre products are visible in the scene.
 The song's producer Zedd makes an appearance.

 It premiered on YouTube on August 12, 2014.
 It surpassed 100 million views on October 5, making it Grande's third Vevo-certified music video after "The Way" and "Problem".
 It made its televised debut three days later on Disney Channel during its original movie How to Build a Better Boy.
 As of August 2025, the video has received over 1.2 billion views on YouTube.